ericjonesdev/portfolio-four-project/README.md

 - X_FRAME_SETTINGS known to cause errors with how Summernot displays
-  - The user post widget doesn't properly display the WYSIWYG editor -
+  - The user post widget doesn't properly display the WYSIWYG editor
+  - <a href="https://ui.dev/amiresponsive/">amiresponsive</a> website does not display live site due to cookie settings -

 -